AbhimanyuMandal/HER2-Luminal-Breast-Cancer-Drug-Repurposing/README.md

 # Single-Cell RNA-seq analysis

 The first stage of the project focuses on the characterization of breast cancer single-cell transcriptomic data.
-The workflow was designed to preserve biological structure while minimizing technical variation b/w samples.
+The workflow was designed to preserve biological structure while minimizing technical variation between samples.

 The analysis includes: